rehmoe/Codeigniter3-REST-Boilerplate/README.md

 This is a boilerplate for REST APIs using Codeigniter 3.
 I built this as a small scaffold for my API based projects and tried making it as un-opinionated as possible.
-It contains a number of cool features for REST APIs such as a built-in JWT library, static routes files brought to us by `Luthier-CI`, proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and an amazing `MY_Model` brought to us by Avenir.
+It contains a number of cool features for REST APIs such as a built-in JWT library, static routes and middleware brought to us by the amazing `Luthier-CI` package, a proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and an amazing `MY_Model` brought to us by Avenir.
 Also included is a cool assortment of composer dependencies and integration for libraries like `Monolog` PSR3